How to build a brand that stands out?

 Martin Sully

-a painted background with the words episode 5 in white writing on it
+a zig zag background with the words build a stand out brand in white

 They were pretty unbearable.
-We're gonna do a little bit of this today and talk about zigging and zagging because it's just one of those things that everybody tells you to do.
+We're gonna do some of this today and talk about zigging and zagging because it's just one of those things that everybody tells you to do.
 You need to zag.

 And I'm not gonna change that opinion.
 I think cookie-cutter businesses that are copying one another don't have the same leverage they could.
 They're just doing the same old thing.

-So going back to 2007, I had, I was lucky enough to sit in a university lecture with John Haggerty.
+So, going back to 2007, I was lucky enough to sit in a university lecture with John Heggarty.

 He was a partner in an advertising agency called Barty Bogle Heggarty, or BBH.
 They created some fantastic ad campaigns.

 And in 1982, they helped Levi's launch a pair of black jeans.
-Which doesn't sound unusual now, but black jeans just weren't a thing.
+That doesn't sound unusual now, but black jeans weren't a thing.
 Denim was always blue.

 BBH ran a black sheep ad campaign to highlight black Levis.